LanceMcCarthy/dvlup-blog/dvlup/content/en/page/about.md

 ## On Behalf of Microsoft

-For about 7-8 years, I did a lot of behind-the-scenes work for Microsoft; as a ghost blog writer, video producer and handling the official social media accounts (Sprinklr is awesome).
+For about 7-8 years, I did a lot of behind-the-scenes work for Microsoft; as a ghost blog writer, video producer, and handling the official social media accounts (using Sprinklr and eventually Sprout).
 It was a great experience that I dont want to lose these resume fillers and wanted to compile the top items here.

 You’ll probably recognize many of these items and had no idea that I was behind the camera/pen.
 Enjoy the nostalgia!